powergun/hsPerf/profiling101/README.md

 see: `app/memory/Main.hs`; this requires `--executable-profiling` and runtime system flags `+RTS -hc`; the plotting part is done by `hp2ps`

+Note that I can either use the automatic cost center (named after FilenameLineno) or use an annoation

 ```shell
 ./clean
 stack run profile-heap --executable-profiling -- +RTS -hc